ludovicdeluna/Csuper/README.md

 Executables are available on [my website](http://www.dalan.rd-h.fr/wordpress).

 If you want to compile yourself, you can use the codeblocks project.
+You can also use cmake.
+On Linux type `cmake . -G"Unix Makefiles"` then `make`.
 To compile libcsuper and csuper you have to have gettext installed.
 To compile csuper-gui you have to have GTK3 installed.